-Online Evaluations: After each class, students should complete an online survey for the analyst presentations, guest speakers, and research reports.
+Online Evaluations: Students should complete an online survey for the analyst presentations, guest speakers, and research reports.
 There is a link to an online survey for each analyst stock pitch, speaker, and research report on Canvas.
 The surveys for stock pitches are due no later than 6:00 PM on the day of class.
-The surveys for guest speakers are due the following Friday at midnight - no exceptions will be made.
-For example, the survey for a pitch presented on Wednesday, October 3, is 6:00 PM on October 3 while surveys for a guest speaker or research report presented on October 3 are due at midnight October 5.
+The surveys for guest speakers and research reports are due the following Friday at midnight - no exceptions will be made.
 You will be asked to provide numerical and qualitative evaluations of the stock pitches and research reports.
 The comments will be distributed without attribution to the entire class so all may benefit from the comments.
 A summary of the numerical evaluations will be given to the presenter together with the instructor's comments.
 The numerical scores are weighted averages of the instructor's scores and the student's scores.
 Thoughtful written comments are more valuable than the numerical score and such comments will receive more weight in the grade.
 Comments lacking substantive feedback (e.g., "good presentation!") will receive the same grade as no comment.